signalleaf/signalleaf.github.com/source/_posts/2013-12-09-episode-3-tips-on-podcasting-with-podcaster-john-sonmez.markdown

 ## Podcast Pro-Tip

-Use the "clap trick" to sync separate tracks, recording from different computer.
-Once person counts to 3, and on 3, everyone in the podcast claps.
+Use the "clap trick" to sync separate tracks recorded from different computers.
+One person counts to 3, and on 3, everyone in the podcast claps.
 Then you can sync the separate audio tracks to the clap at the beginning.

-Listen to the first minute of the episode for a demonstration of this technique.
+**Listen to the first minute of the episode for a demonstration of this technique!**

 ## Show Notes

-Niche-down to find your target audience
-* don't try to be everything to everyone
+Niche-down to find your target audience - don't try to be everything to everyone.

-Coordination with cohost requires planning and commitment
+**Coordination with cohost requires planning and commitment**

 * have a backup episode in case you can't make it for some reason
 * decide on a release cadence that you can handle, and stick with it no matter what